WuJune/WuJune/README.md

 Hi, I'm **WuJune**.

-* currently working on BJUT MePro as a intern.
+* Currently working on BJUT MePro as a intern.

-* currently learning some Golang, Cpp, Python, Vue.
+* Currently learning some Golang, Cpp, Python, Vue.

 <!-- * looking to collaborate on distributed storage or database. -->
-* intersted at and intended to learn distributed storage/database.
+* Intersted at and intended to learn distributed storage/database.